Design Museum of Barcelona: Building

-The Barcelona Design Museum is located in the DHUB building in Plaça de les Glòries.
-It was designed by the MBM architecture firm, formed by Oriol Martorell, Oriol Bohigas, and David Mackay.
-The construction of the building began in July 2009, when the Minister of Culture, Joan Manuel Tresserras, and the Mayor, Jordi Hereu, laid the first stone.
-Construction was completed in 2013, and the Design Museum of Barcelona opened its doors in 2014.
+The Barcelona Design Museum is located at the DHUB building in the Plaça de les Glòries.
+It was designed by MBM architecture firm, formed by Oriol Martorell, Oriol Bohigas and David Mackay.
+The building construction started in July 2009, when the counselor of Culture Joan Manuel Tresserras and the mayor Jordi Hereu, laid the first stone.
+Construction ended in 2013, and the Design Museum of Barcelona opened its doors in 2014.

-The building consists of two parts: one underground, taking advantage of the level change caused by the urbanization of Plaça de les Glòries, and another emerging 14.5 m above ground.
-The above-ground portion is a parallelepiped with a bias cut, matching the width of Avila Street.
-This design symbolizes the relationship between the Eixample streets and Plaça de les Glòries, while preserving the view of the large central park.

-The underground section serves as a public space connected to the future development of the Plaça de les Glòries park.
-One of its key features is the "green carpet," made with natural or artificial elements to ensure sustainability and easy maintenance.
-The space also includes a bar and restaurant.
+The building consists of two parts: one underground (using the level change caused by the urbanization of the Glories square) and another emerging 14.5 m above ground.
+The latter is a parallelepiped bias cut with the same width as the Avila Street, acting as an indicator of the relationship between the Eixample streets and the Glòries square, without affecting the view of the large central park.
+The cover of the subway is a public space linked to the future project of the Plaça de les Glòries park.
+The green carpet is one of the important components and it is made with natural or artificial elements to ensure sustainability and easy maintenance.
+It includes a bar and restaurant.

 Ground floor

-The building includes two floors and a mezzanine, housing key activities such as the main exhibition hall, storage areas, research and teaching spaces, and well-attended services.
-Despite being located underground, natural lighting and a connection to the exterior are achieved through a sunken courtyard created by the difference in levels.
-This area is enhanced by a reflective water feature, resembling a large forecourt.

-Additional lighting is provided by six skylights that emerge into the public space above.
-These skylights also serve as showcases, highlighting the museum's contents and activities.
+Includes two floors and a mezzanine, denser activities, such as main exhibition hall, reservations, research and teaching, well-attended services, etc. Natural lighting and the relationship with the outside, despite being a basement, is achieved through the pit produced by the difference of levels, reinforced sheet water reflecting a kind of large forecourt.
+This lighting is reinforced with six skylights that emerge in the public and may be used as showcases for the contents and activities of the centre.

 First floor

-The building's design maximizes public space by using the minimum possible floor area.
-A cantilever extends into the square, allowing the planned building area without reducing space for public use.
-The two connected structures of the center are accessed through a single hall with dual entrances: one at the +7 m level from Avila Street and the other at the +14.5 m level from the square.

-This hall functions as a public or semi-public space, acting as a link between Plaça de les Glòries, Poblenou, the metro, and the transportation hub.
-From this square, a system of stairs, escalators, and elevators provides access to all basement services, upper floors, and the conference room.

-The building's exterior features only two materials: metal plates (zinc or aluminum) and glass.
-Together, these materials create an industrial appearance with metallic reflections.
+According to planning, it uses the minimum floor area in order not to reduce the space for public use.
+Cantilever extends into the square, allowing the planned building area.
+The set of the two bodies that make up the center enters through a single hall with double access: +7 m level., From Avila Street, and at +14.5 m., From the square.
+This hall is a kind of street or public place, public or semi-almost a must to relate the square of the Glories, the Poblenou and metro and the exchanger.
+From this square a set of stairs, escalators, and elevators reach all the services located in the basement and all the upper floors of various dimensions and characteristics, up to the conference room.
+The exterior of the building uses only two materials: metal plates (zinc or aluminum) and glass, so that, together, have an industrial look with metallic reflections.

 Sustainability

-The entire project is designed to prioritize environmental quality, sustainability, and energy efficiency.
-Key aspects of the design include: